OspreySecurity/Crawler/README.md

 VarCrawler - a web crawler that is able to moniter and fluctuate the number of cores based on load

 GPUCrawler - a crawler that takes advantage of GPU computing

+PiCrawler - a crawler that can be run on a Raspberry Pi